14 Day USA West Coast Road Trip: California, Nevada & Arizona Itinerary

 6. From Joshua Tree National Park to Los Angeles

-DAY 9: First Day in Los Angeles
+DAY 9: One Day in Los Angeles

 Accommodation: Airbnb in Beverly Hills